 Operate Stage

 The operate stage is performed by the project team possibly with support from the archive.
 It operates the acquisition systems to gather data.
 The project team receives and processes the data to support both command and control and data analysis.
 The project team maintains a record of all acquisition and processing activities that might be useful for understanding and interpreting the data.
 It performs data analysis and publishes results.
 The project team operates the implemented distribution mechanisms for transferring data to the project team and other users.
-ItThe project team prepares Submission Information Packages (SIPs) for delivery to the long-term archive and participates in peer reviews.
+The project team prepares Submission Information Packages (SIPs) for delivery to the long-term archive and participates in peer reviews.

 Exploit Stage